wiki-Bird/bypass-paywalls-chrome/README.md

 1. Install the uBlock Origin extension if it hasn't been installed already.
 See if you are still getting a paywall.
 2. Check if using Cookie Remover ([Google Chrome version](https://chrome.google.com/webstore/detail/cookie-remover/kcgpggonjhmeaejebeoeomdlohicfhce) or [Mozilla Firefox version](https://addons.mozilla.org/en-US/firefox/addon/cookie-remover/)) can bypass the paywall.
 If not, continue to the next step.
-3. First search [Issues](https://github.com/iamadamdev/bypass-paywalls-chrome/issues) to see if the site has been requested already.
+3. First search [Issues](https://github.com/wiki-Bird/bypass-paywalls-updated/issues) to see if the site has been requested already.
 4. Visit an article on the site you want to bypass the paywall for and copy the article title.
 5. Open up a new incognito window (Ctrl+Shift+N on Chrome) or Private window (Ctrl+Shift+P on Firefox), and paste the article title into Google.
 6. Click on the same article from the Google search results page.
-7. If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-chrome/issues/new/choose) and replace the entire template text with the word "Confirmed".
-Otherwise please do not submit an issue as this extension cannot bypass it either.
+7. If it loads without a paywall you can [submit a request](https://github.com/wiki-Bird/bypass-paywalls-updated/issues/new/choose).

 ### Troubleshooting
 * This extension works best alongside uBlock Origin [for Google Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) or [for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).